apigee/apigeetool-node/README.md

 (optional) If specified, the highest revision of the existing proxy will be downloaded and the source code in your directory will be overlayed upon it to create a resulting proxy that contains both any existing policies and the source code in the directory.
 If there is no existing revision, this option will have no effect.

 `--virtualhosts  -v`
 (optional) A comma-separated list of virtual hosts that the deployed app will use.
 The two most common options are `default` and `secure`.
 The `default` option is always HTTP and `secure` is always HTTPS.
-By default, `apigeetool deployhostedfunction` uses `default,secure`.
+By default, `apigeetool deployhostedtarget` uses `default,secure`.

 `--bundled-dependencies`
 (optional) If specified, the source code will be uploaded with its `bundledDependencies` as defined in the `package.json`.